Courtland Milloy

-Courtland Milloy is a columnist and former reporter for The Washington Post.
+Courtland Milloy is an American columnist and former reporter for The Washington Post.
 He joined the Post in 1975 after working at the Miami Herald.
-He is one of the journalists interviewed in the documentary film The Newspaperman.
-Milloy is known for covering the Washington D.C. area's African American community and highlighting issues in less affluent areas of Washington, D.C.
+Milloy covers the Washington D.C. area's African-American community and highlighting issues in less affluent areas of Washington, D.C.
 He is a critic of gentrification and urban cyclists.
 Milloy hosted the BET show For Black Men Only in 1992.
+He is one of the journalists interviewed in the documentary film The Newspaperman.

 A former critic of Twitter, he later began tweeting.
 Milloy has been critical of cyclists and has drawn their protests with his columns.

 He was a critic of the Washington Redskins team name and has written on issues including panhandling, recovery from drug addiction, reparations, and traffic fines.
-He was critical of the film Precious.
+In the aftermath of the September 11th attacks, Milloy wrote a column addressed as a letter to his son, trying to explain why the attacks had occurred.

+On Dec.
+19, 2023, Milloy published his farewell column.